-When we return to normal operating conditions, add or drop requests will be honored within the first 5 school days of the course commencing.
+Add or drop requests will be honored within the first 5 school days of the course commencing.
 Students must attend all assigned classes until they receive notification that all parties have approved the changes.
 Failure to do so will result in disciplinary action.